 Our personal financial and investment activities must comply with all applicable laws, rules, regulations, and Company Policies and must not result in any legal, business, or ethical conflicts with the Company or our clients, or otherwise be improper.

-Each of us is expected to demonstrate financial responsibility in our personal financial and investment activities.
 Accounts held with the Company by Schwab personnel must be maintained in good standing.
 Personal trading, investing, or other transactional activities must not misuse the services of the Company.

 Securities Accounts